nyu-mll/jiant/tutorials/setup_tutorial.md

 This project uses submodules to manage some dependencies on other research code, in particular for loading CoVe, GPT, and BERT.
 To make sure you get these repos when you download `jiant`, add `--recursive` to your `clone` command:

 ```
-git clone --branch v0.9.0  --recursive https://github.com/nyu-mll/jiant.git--recursive git@github.com:jsalt18-sentence-repl/jiant.git jiant
+git clone --branch v0.9.0  --recursive https://github.com/nyu-mll/jiant.git jiant
 ```
 This will download the full repository and load the 0.9 release of `jiant`.
-For the latent version, delete `--branch v0.9.0`.
+For the latest version, delete `--branch v0.9.0`.
 If you already cloned and just need to get the submodules, you can run:

 ```
 git submodule update --init --recursive